hcmuit-minhdang/StudentManager/README.md

 # StudentManager

-A simple console-based student management system in C++ for practicing object-oriented programming concepts.
+A simple console-based student management system in C++ for practicing object-oriented programming concepts...

 ## Features